Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Construction of the polynomials and some of their properties

 where $\alpha^{(\pm)}_{lj}$ and $\beta_{lj}^{(\pm)}$ are the coefficients which have to be found.

 In \ref{app2} we derive the recursions

 with the coefficients

 The recursion formula for $q^{(\pm)}_{\nu+2l+1}$, see Eq.~\eref{3.2.0.2}, is restricted to $l\geq1$.
-For $l=0$ we have to omit the last term, i.e. we set $q^{(\pm)}_{\nu-2}=0$.
+For $l=0$ we have to omit the last term, i.e. the constant $1/o^{(\pm)}_{-1}$ is zero, see Eq.~\eref{3.1.9d} when replacing the factorial by Euler's Gamma-function.
 This formula is quite useful to find Christoffel Darboux-like formulas, see subsection~\ref{sec3.3}.